Kitsunetsuki: Hungry fox

-It is said that when a fox possesses a person, it does so in order to satiate hunger, or craving for more delicacy or gourmet food.
-Or it may harbor a desire to be worshiped.

-But the possessed person himself or herself often cannot articulate what the fox's motives or wishes are.
-So the possession is taken over by a miko exorcist temporarily, who can speak on behalf of the devil.
-Such is the turn of events in e.g the narrative (setsuwa) of the 11th century Uji shūi monogatari (Note: Uji shūi monogatari, Book.
+It is said that when a fox possesses a person, it does so in order to satiate hunger, a craving for more delicacy or gourmet food, or it may harbor a desire to be worshiped.
+The possessed person often cannot articulate what the fox's motives or wishes are, so the possession is taken over by a miko exorcist temporarily, who can speak on behalf of the devil.
+Such is the turn of events in works such as Uji Shūi Monogatari.
+(Note: Uji Shūi Monogatari, Book.
 4. .)

 Muromachi and Edo period

 The idea of fox possession arguably became more widespread in the fifteenth century.

 The rational explanation as an illness had already appeared in print in the work Jinko benwaku dan (人狐弁惑談) (1818).
 But the superstition would persistently remain entrenched in the populace for many more years.

 Persisting superstition

 Izumo area

 A ninko ("man-fox") according to Lafcadio Hearn is a fox spirit, apparently smaller than the usual fox (no larger than a weasel) except its tail being like a normal full-sized fox's.
 It is invisible so cannot be detected until it takes possession of some human.
 Actually the ninko is considered to be kept by the kitsune-mochi, i.e., families gossiped to own and control a fox that can possess, gaining success via that power.